Buckeyes won eight of nine events on third night

-Ohio State women's swimming is a program on the rise, under the steady and patient leadership of sixth-year coach Bill Dorenkott.
+Ohio State women's swimming is a program on the rise, under the steady and patient leadership of seventh-year coach Bill Dorenkott.
 Since his arrival in 2008, the Buckeyes are well on their way to achieving his vision as a consistent contender vying for Big Ten Conference titles, racing for NCAA crowns, and sending its athletes to the Olympic Games and World Championships.

 Due to the progression the program has achieved with Dorenkott at the helm, he was offered a five-year contact extension during the summer of 2013.
 The accepted agreement will run through 2018.

 "We are excited to extend Coach Dorenkott's contract," TJ Shelton, assistant athletics director for sports administration at Ohio State, said.
 "He is committed to getting the best out of our student-athletes in the classroom and in the pool.
 Bill is well deserving of this extension and we look forward to having him lead our program for several years to come."

 In Dorenkott's first season as Ohio State's head coach (2009), he took a team that had not finished in the Top 5 at the Big Ten championships in more than a decade and managed an eighth-place finish.
 The squad's performance provided a foundation for the future of Ohio State women's swimming, representing an important step in the evolution of the program.

 In 2010, the Buckeyes held off two other programs to finish in fifth-place at the Big Ten championships.
 The Top 5 effort represents the highest finish for the team in 13 years (since the 1997 team finished fifth).
 The 399 points was the most scored by Ohio State in 16 years.
 In 2011 and 2012, the progression of the program only continued as the Scarlet and Gray concluded each season in the Top 3 of the conference standings.